 This paper considers a series of central questions in the philosophy of science.
-Topics covered include whether we should believe that our best scientific theories are true, whether there are fundamental laws and what they might be, the role of various forms of simplification and idealisation in science, issues around the alleged unity of the sciences and of scientific method, and the relationship between scientific knowledge and practical interventions.
+Topics covered include whether we should believe that our best scientific theories are true, whether there are fundamental laws in science and what kind of things they are, how probabilistic reasoning is used in science and philosophy, what it means to explain something in science, whether and how science progresses through the reduction of various theories to more fundamental ones, and how knowledge relates to actions and practices.